arsham-khoee/synapticflow/docs/LIF.md

 ## Introduction

-The Leaky-Integrate-and-Fire (LIF) neuron model is one of the simplest and most commonly used neuron models in computational neuroscience.
+The Leaky Integrate-and-Fire (LIF) neuron model is one of the simplest and most commonly used neuron models in computational neuroscience.
 The LIF model consists of a simple linear differential equation that describes the neuron’s membrane potential, which integrates incoming synaptic inputs until it reaches a threshold, at which point the neuron “fires” a spike and resets its membrane potential.
 Despite its simplicity, the LIF model has been shown to accurately capture many essential aspects of real neural behavior, such as spike timing and synchronization, and is widely used in both theoretical and experimental neuroscience.
 As such, the LIF model is a valuable tool for studying the behavior of neurons and neural networks in the brain.

 <br>